dneprDroid/pytorch-coreml-custom-layer-example/README.md

  ```

-## Run a demo app
+## Run the demo app
 Open `TorchCoreMLDemo.xcodeproj` in Xcode, build and run the app.

 ## Shader
-The code of the grid sample Metal shader is [here](./TorchCoreMLDemo/TorchCoreMLDemo/Metal/GridSample.metal).
+The code of the grid sample Metal-shader is [here](./TorchCoreMLDemo/TorchCoreMLDemo/Metal/GridSample.metal).

 More information about grid sample (warper) algorithm you can find [here](https://pytorch.org/docs/stable/generated/torch.nn.functional.grid_sample.html).